YannMagnin/vxGOS/README.md

 > [!CAUTION]
-> This project is only experimental for now and I do not plan to fully commit
+> This project is only experimental for now and I do not plan to fully
-> into it since this is just a long-term background task to me.
-Moreover,
+> commit into it since this is just a long-term background task to me.
-> there is (at the time I writing this) nothing to show or tests for now
+> Moreover, there is (at the time I writing this) nothing to show or tests
-> (the kernel build, start, display some debug information and wait for a
+> for now (the kernel build, start, display some debug information and wait
-> manual reset)
+> for a manual reset)
+>
+> Also note that I am currently rewriting a lot of the code base to unify
+> and clean critical parts.
+So, a lot of code (mainly in kernel source)
+> are not currently used.

 VxGOS is an operating system designed to provide a "sandbox" for prototyping high-level projects like games or extremely low-level projects like drivers